jberkenmeier/Adopt-A-Meal/README.md

         > git clone https://github.com/jberkenmeier/Adopt-A-Meal.git

-- link subject to change
+_link subject to change._

 7. (Optional) You can also download MAMP for help with local development.
 Download the .pkg file for Mac and follow the installation instructions.
 If you decide to use MAMP you'll have to create a copy of repository and move it, or clone it, to `/Applications/MAMP/htdocs/`

-8. Now that you have to project ready to go there might be a few things you want to do.
-It is always good to run
+8. Now that you have the project ready to go there might be a few things you want to do.
+It is always good to keep dependencies up-to-date with:

         > composer update

-to keep dependencies up to date.

 9. Running Project: From command line within IDE you can simply run

         > php artisan serve

     This will bring up an http link.
 Click on this link and the project should open up in your browser.
 It is important to note that if you are using MAMP as well, this might hinder the php artisan serve from bringing up the project.
 Disable MAMP before running this command (click mamp icon -> stop servers).

-If using MAMP to run the project, if everything is set up correctly, you can just type in localhost:8888 in your browser and the project will come up.
+- If using MAMP to run the project, and if everything is set up correctly, you can just type in localhost:8888 in your browser and the project will come up.